AILab-CVC/UniRepLKNet/README.md

 ### COCO Object Detection

-Code and config files have been released.
+Code, document, and config files have been released.
+See the [detection guide](detection/README.md) here.

-Checkpoints have been already released on hugging face.
+Checkpoints have already been released on hugging face.
 Please see https://huggingface.co/DingXiaoH/UniRepLKNet/tree/main.
 You can download them right now.

 We are also uploading the checkpoints to Google Drive.
 The links below will be updated.

-Will update with a README in one day.

 | name | resolution |box mAP | mask mAP | #params | FLOPs | Weights |